asjoyner/shade/README.md

 optionally encrypted.

 The primary interface is a FUSE filesystem for interacting with shade.
-There is also a command line "dropbox" tool which can cheaply add new files to shade, but cannot read them.
-There is also a shadeutil command line debugging tool for investigating the contents.
+There is a command line tool "throw" which can cheaply add new files to shade, but cannot read the encrypted contents.
+There is also a command line debugging tool, shadeutil, for investigating the contents.

 ## The basic method of file storage
   1. Represent the file as a series of chunks, of a configurable size (16MB by default).
   1. Calculate a SHA-256 hash for each chunk.
-  1. Store the chunk in 1 or more Drive clients
+  1. Store the chunk in the configured Drive client
   1. Create a manifest file (a shade.File struct) with:
      * Filename
      * Chunk size